kaimast/lsm-rs/README.md

 * `wisckey`: Store keys and values separately.
 This usually results in higher throughput with slightly higher CPU-usage (enabled by default)
 * `snappy-compression`: Use the snappy to compress data on disk (enabled by default)
 * `sync`: Expose the synchronous API instead of async one.
 Note, that in this case the implementation will launch a tokio instance internally and hide it from the caller.
+* `async-io`: Use tokio's disk IO instead of that of the standard library.
+Note, that internally tokio still uses blocking IO in a separate thread pool and this is [generally slower](https://github.com/tokio-rs/tokio/issues/3664).
+Eventually, there will be support for [io_uring](https://github.com/tokio-rs/tokio/issues/2411).

 ## Tests
 This library ships with several tests.
 Note, that you cannot run them concurrently as they will access the same on-disk location.